This post is will share a simple technique that I described when I received an interview question about Asperger’s.

 For example, they may misunderstand conversation.
 The social actions of others might cause confusion.
 Or, trying to participate in unfamiliar activities can create anxiety and inappropriate behavior.

-One of the best thing parents can do is establish a habit of giving information to their children on the Autism Spectrum.
+One of the best things parents can do is establish a habit of giving information to their children.
 Be sure to clarify communication.
 Be pro-active about preparing them for social situations.
 Plan with them for activities that are new.

 Don’t forget to give information in a visual way .
 Write it down.
 These students tend to understand what they SEE better than what they HEAR.
 Use their strength to help them learn.